LUPIN11/AIPaperNotes/README.md

 + The output map is averaged over maps of the original data and its 7 rotated versions.

-## Momentum Contrast for Unsupervised Visual Representation Learning(2023/5/27)
+## Momentum Contrast for Unsupervised Visual Representation Learning

 ### Overview